Who is considered the next of kin for life insurance?

 The named beneficiary receives the life insurance proceeds, not necessarily the next of kin.

-What is the next-of-kin order for life insurance?
+What is the next of kin order for life insurance?

 Do I need to list a next of kin for life insurance purposes?